Derivator Six-Functor-Formalisms -- Construction II: Diagrams of correspondences and their compactifications

 \begin{PAR} Let $\mathcal{S}^{\cor}$ (resp.\@ $\mathcal{S}^{\cor, 0}$) be the symmetric 2-multicategory of multicorrespondences in $\mathcal{S}$ in which the 2-morphisms are given by the isomorphisms (resp.\@ proper morphisms --- same class as in the definition of compactification on $\mathcal{S}$), cf.\@ \cite[3.6]{Hor15b}.
 The objects of both categories are the same as the objects of $\mathcal{S}$, and 1-morphisms $S_1, \dots, S_n \rightarrow T$ are multicorrespondences

 The composition of 1-morphisms is given by forming fiber products and the 2-morphisms are the isomorphisms (in $\mathcal{S}^{\cor}$), or proper morphisms (in $\mathcal{S}^{\cor,0}$), of such multicorrespondences.
-The operation of the symmetric groups is the obvious one.

-In reality the above definition gives only bimulticategories because the formation of fiber products is only associative up to isomorphism.
-One can, however, enlarge the class of objects adjoining strictly associative fiber products.
-We sketch the precise construction of equivalent 2-multicategories with are also strictly symmetric.
+The action of the symmetric groups is the obvious one.
+Strictly speaking, the above definitions give bimulticategories because the formation of fiber products is only associative up to isomorphism.
+One can, however, enlarge the class of objects adjoining strictly associative fiber products, cf.\@ \cite[Remark~5.3]{Hor16}.
+We will follow a different strictification strategy here (using Appendix~\ref{APPENDIX2MULTICAT}), cf.\@ Definition~\ref{DEFSCOR2} below. \end{PAR}

-Consider the following class of objects, called {\bf abstract fiber products}.
-An abstract fiber product is a finite unoriented tree (in the sense of graph theory).
-Each vertex $v$ and each edge $e$ has an associated object $X_v$, resp.\@ $X_e$, in $\mathcal{S}$.
-For each edge $e$ there are morphisms $X_v \rightarrow X_e \leftarrow X_{v'}$ from the objects corresponding to the vertices of the edge.
-A {\em morphism} from such on object $X$ to an object $S \in \mathcal{S}$ is given by the choice of a vertex $v$ and a morphism $X_v \rightarrow S$.
-From a diagram $X \rightarrow S \leftarrow Y$ where $X$ and $Y$ are abstract fiber products and $S \in \mathcal{S}$, an abstract fiber product (called concatenation) can be formed, adding a new edge with associated object $S$ to the disjoint union of $X$ and $Y$.
-Each such abstract fiber product has a {\em reduced form} in which for each identity, say in an edge $X_v \rightarrow X_e = X_{v'}$, the following operation is executed: The edge $e$ is removed, identifying the vertices $v$ and $v'$, and each morphism going out of $X_{v'}$ is composed with the morphism $X_v \rightarrow X_e = X_{v'}$.

-With each abstract fiber product $X$ one can associate an actual fiber product ``$\lim X$'' in $\mathcal{S}$ (the limit over $X$ seen as the obvious diagram of the $X_e$ and $X_v$), and with a morphism $X \rightarrow S$ the obvious projection $\lim X \rightarrow S$.
-Concatenation corresponds (up to unique isomorphism) to the formation of fiber product.

-Now define the symmetric 2-multicategory $\mathcal{S}^{\cor}$ as follows: The objects are the objects of $\mathcal{S}$, 1-morphisms $S_1, \dots, S_n \rightarrow T$ are reduced abstract fiber products $X$ together with morphisms (in the sense above) to $S_1, \dots, S_n$, and $T$.
-There is an obvious composition given by concatenation and subsequent reduction which is strictly associative and has units.
-There is also an operation of the symmetric groups compatible with composition.
-To define the sets of 2-morphisms we choose an actual fiber product for each abstract fiber product.
-This maps each 1-morphism to a multicorrespondence like (\ref{excor2}) and the sets of 2-morphisms are defined to be the isomorphisms between these multicorrespondences.
-Similarly the category $\mathcal{S}^{\cor, 0}$ is defined allowing all proper morphisms between these multicorrespondences.